 Here at the Rutland Centre, we know a lot about alcoholism - it is the most common addiction we face.
 In 2021, 64% of our clients treatment for alcohol as their primary dependence.
 Alcohol also accounted for 35% of all secondary addictions.
 That means that the vast majority of those who completed their treatment in 2021 had an addiction to alcohol.

 We have various treatments available for alcohol-related addictions, ranging from alcohol counseling sessions to full residential care.
-With over 37 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
+With 40 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
 For more information, please see our treatment services page.

 Symptoms of Alcoholism